 - Social and academic demands.
 Teens often have a lot going on in their lives, from homework and extracurricular activities to socializing with friends.
 This can make teens stay up late to finish homework or catch up with their friends.

-- Electronic Devices.
+- Electronic devices.
 Teens often spend a lot of time using electronic devices, such as smartphones and computers.
-Use of technology before bed can disrupt sleep patterns and make it difficult to fall and stay asleep due to their stimulating effects and emitted blue light.
+The use of technology before bed can disrupt sleep patterns and make it difficult to fall and stay asleep due to their stimulating effects and emitted blue light.

 - Stress and anxiety.
 Adolescence is a time of increased stress and anxiety due to academic and social pressure.
 Stress is one of the worst enemies of good sleep and can make it challenging for teens to relax and fall asleep.